Glyochi/LLLM-serving/orchestration/README.md

         - `Ingress`
             - `Ingress` has a defined hostname and points to a `Service`
             - Has rules on incoming requests
-- `Storage Class`
-    - Teach the cluster how to create certain type of storage and handle it (AWS, Azure, GCP,...)
 - `Persistent Volume`
     - What represents the storage itself
     - Varies vendor to vendor :(